-On October 1, 2015, the Company announced that the Biomedical Advanced Research and Development Authority (BARDA) of the United States Department of Health and Human Services (HHS) exercised an \$18.0 million option on the Company's existing contract to support the scale-up of the manufacturing process relating to its investigational rVSV-ZEBOV GP (Ebola) vaccine candidate.
+On April 25, 2016, the Company announced that the Biomedical Advanced Research and Development Authority (BARDA) of the United States Department of Health and Human Services (HHS) has exercised its \$21.6 million option to support continued development of the investigational rVSV-ZEBOV-GP (Ebola) vaccine candidate.
+These funds will be used to conduct clinical bridging studies to further assess the vaccine's safety, immunogenicity and efficacy in populations different from the original testing region.